Installing Solar at Your Home and Business

 Budget:Solar installers should be able to provide a cost estimate for a solar project, and outline incentives that can help make your solar project more affordable.
 If you have questions about available incentives for your solar project, check out the Database of State Incentives for Renewables and Efficiencies.

 Permits:A building and electrical permit is required for the installation of solar panels at your house or business.
-The following is the type of plan details that may be required for a solar panel installation permit:
+Click here for a detailed list of solar permit requirements.

 If you have questions on what is needed for a building or electrical permit for your project, please contact the Building Department at (651) 249-2300.